-The Correspondence of Color Second Edition PDF The Correspondence of Color Second Edition is likely the most athoritative and thorough book on color since Josef Albers's, "The Interaction of Color," from 1963.
+The Correspondence of Color Second Edition PDF The Correspondence of Color Second Edition is likely the most authoritative and thorough book on color since Josef Albers's, "The Interaction of Color," from 1963.
 The hardback book is available at http://www.lulu.com/shop/damon-freed/the-correspondence-of-color-second-edition/hardcover/product-24447037.html.

 The Genius Is A Medium